soraxas/firmware/README.md

   - `holdLayerMax <layer> <timeout in ms>` will timeout after <timeout> ms if no action is performed in that time.
   - `switchKeymap` will toggle the keymap by its abbreviation.
 Last will toggle the last keymap toggled via this command.
 - `suppressMods` will supress any modifiers except those applied via macro engine.
 Can be used to remap shift and nonShift characters independently.
+- `suppressKeys` will supress postpone all new key activations.
+Can be used to mess with timing - e.g., to postpone activation of other keys.
 - `delayUntilRelease` sleeps the macro until its activation key is released.
 Can be used to set action on key release.
 - `delayUntilReleaseMax <timeout>` same as `delayUntilRelease`, but is also broken when timeout is reached.
 - `break` will end playback of the current macro